 Next, Sulayman joined the duo in Ständchen by Franz Schubert.
 His voice was light and full, and had the proper power to fill the venue.
-The trio continued with Xavier Leroux's Le Nil, with Pohjonen playing with a well-defined left hand, and Um supporting Sulayman's lead role.
+The trio continued with Xavier Leroux's Le Nil, with Pohjonen playing with a welldefined left hand, and Um supporting Sulayman's lead role.

 The violin and piano duo returned with Richard Strauss' Sonata in E-flat Major, Op.
 18. Pohjonen played with a brighter sound in a more prominent role.
 Um, in an effort to get a rich tone, was not afraid to take some exciting chances.
-This was music by a young composer -

-Strauss was in his mid-20s when he wrote it - played by young performers.
+This was music by a young composer - Strauss was in his mid-20s when he wrote it - played by young performers.
 The melodrama in this music worked under these conditions.

 The second movement was darker and lyrical, and probably could have used a little more shaping to sell it.
 The performance seemed to wander instead of arriving at a clear high point.
-The finale had several schizophrenic moments that would be heard in later Strauss, such as Death and Transfiguration.
+The had schizophrenic finale several moments that would be heard in later as Death Strauss, such and Transfiguration.
 Overall, this was a weighty piece that bogged down the momentum of the rest of the concert.